angular/components/src/material/input/input.md

 The `<mat-form-field>` allows you to
 [associate error messages](https://material.angular.io/components/form-field/overview#error-messages)
 with your `matNativeControl`.
-By default, these error messages are shown when the control is invalid and either the user has interacted with (touched) the element or the parent form has been submitted.
+By default, these error messages are shown when the control is invalid and the user has interacted with (touched) the element or the parent form has been submitted.
 If you wish to override this behavior (e.g. to show the error as soon as the invalid control is dirty or when a parent form group is invalid), you can use the `errorStateMatcher` property of the `matNativeControl`.
 The property takes an instance of an `ErrorStateMatcher` object.
 An `ErrorStateMatcher`